Former ‘Teen Mom OG’ Farrah Abraham Appears To Be In Hysterics While Jonathan Cheban Hypes Her Podcast

 On October 2, Farrah Abraham shared a video post on Instagram.
 The clip also included her daughter, Sophia, as well as reality star and entrepreneur Jonathan Cheban, who is often billed as Kim Kardashian’s best friend.

-During the social media video, Jonathan hawked the former Teen Mom OG‘s upcoming podcast, announcing that the next installment will be the fourth of the series and will go live on Thursday.
+In the social media video, Jonathan hawked the former Teen Mom OG‘s upcoming podcast, announcing that the next installment will be the fourth of the series and will go live on Thursday.
 During his spiel, the 44-year-old personality made note of the fact that Farrah is no longer a Teen Mom while promising that the fresh episode will be fun.

 While Jonathan talked, Sophia and her mom kept making funny faces as the three of them sat on a couch.
 Both Farrah and her 10-year-old daughter were wearing sensible red frocks.
 Hers was long-sleeved and high necked, a far cry from what Farrah typically wears.
 She wore her long hair up in a bun while the rest of her hairdo was slightly messy.